-13.0 Protecting the Value of Council Assets (Refer to Strategy and Work Plan objective B)
+13.0 Protecting the Value of Council Assets

-The Council recognises the need to invest in appropriate maintenance to ensure optimum performance and prevent erosion of asset values and will work towards the concept of a fully maintained estate.
+The Council recognises the need to invest in appropriate maintenance to ensure optimum performance and prevent erosion of asset values.
+It will work towards the concept of a fully maintained estate.
 The Council will ensure that all operational properties are covered by planned preventative maintenance programmes.
 These will minimise the long term holding costs of Council property whilst maintaining asset values.